 9 Signs You Have High Functioning Depression, Because It Can Look Different To How You'd Imagine

-Too often, depression sufferers are depicted as exclusively white, cis, straight women, while the disease itself is presented as an all-consuming, incapacitating misery that binds its victims to their beds.
-Such a narrow scope not only excludes the experiences of millions of PoC and LGBTQIA+ people with depression, but ignores the existence of high-functioning depression, denying its sufferers the chance to recognise their illness and seek the help they deserve.
+Too often, people with depression are depicted as exclusively white, cis, straight women, while the disease itself is presented as an all-consuming, incapacitating misery that binds its victims to their beds.
+Such a narrow scope excludes the experiences of millions of PoC and LGBTQIA+ people with depression.
+What's more, it ignores the existence of high-functioning depression, denying people the chance to recognise their illness and seek the help they deserve.

 1You Feel Sad Or Empty Most Of The Time